techidaily/site-win11/source/_posts/reviving-windows-discords-inadequate-search-mechanism.md

  Note that this method will restore your network settings to their default values.
 There's nothing to worry about, as it will not do any harm to your internet connection.

- Besides, you should also[fix your Wi-Fi connection if it's unstable](https://www.makeuseof.com/tag/fix-slow-unstable-wi-fi-connection/) to avoid network-related errors in the future.
+ Besides, you should also [fix your Wi-Fi connection if it's unstable](https://www.makeuseof.com/tag/fix-slow-unstable-wi-fi-connection/) to avoid network-related errors in the future.

 ## 2\.
 Update the Discord Windows Client